Chowan sheriff: 4 arrested in Edenton woman's shooting death - NewsBreak

 According to a Chowan Sheriff’s Office press release, the sheriff's office began receiving emergency calls shortly before midnight June 28 about a shooting incident on N.C.
 Highway 32, just north of Greenhall Road.

-When law enforcement arrived, deputies found Morring, 40, in a vehicle parked in the roadway, Chief Deputy John R. McArthur said in a previous interview.
-Morring had been shot, he said.
+When law enforcement arrived, deputies found Morring, 40, in a vehicle parked in the roadway, Chief Deputy John R. McArthur said.
+She had been shot.

 McArthur declined to say how many times Morring had been shot, citing the ongoing investigation.
 He also declined to describe the kind of vehicle or say if anyone else was in it with her.
 He did confirm that Morring was the lone gunshot victim in the incident.